 Being able to produce great food has been a passion of mine since childhood.
 Family gatherings in New England were always full of honest ingredients and became the foundation of my future culinary interests.
 Years of experimentation and cooking for increasingly large gatherings of family and friends led to finally creating my own food company.
 So Welcome!

-Badger Bagels may be made with non-traditional ingredients, but they are have the same kettle boiled, slightly chewy, crunchy-edged goodness you are looking for.
+Badger Bagels may be made with non-traditional ingredients, but they are have the same kettle boiled, slightly chewy, crunchy-edged goodness you've been missing!

 While Gluten Free baking is making progress finding products that are not grainy and dry is still not easy.
 After substantial research, testing and experimentation with recipes, technique, and ingredients I am confident you will love these bagels.

 We use all natural ingredients including olive oil and honey that add a touch of sweetness and depth of flavor.
 Traditionally bagel are boiled in a malt syrup bath but as we are gluten-free we use molasses instead.